3d Quantum Gravity Partition Function at 3 Loops: a brute force computation: 3-loop partition function

 Finally, putting all this together, we find that the 3-loop contribution to the gravitational effective action reduces to an expression proportional to $I$, with a coefficient proportional to

 Therefore, we finally find

 in full agreement with \cite{Glenn}.
 This result follows from a notable cancellation among different diagrams; a cancellation that decomposes as follows

 with each term in the sum coming from a different diagram.
 Notice that in this cancellation there are also partial cancellations, {\it e.g.} $d_{5}^{(3)}+ d_{6}^{(3)}=-d_{6,1}^{(3)}$.
 It would be desirable to understand if there is a precise reason for the cancellation of different subsets of diagrams, and thus gain intuition that could serve us for calculations at higher loops.
 The fact that all diagrams cancel is remarkable, as it might have happened that the graviton and ghost contributions did not completely cancel at higher loops; see the discussion in \cite{Glenn} about this point; see also \cite{Guardini} and references thereof.
+It would also be interesting to compare the cancellation we observed here and the analogous remarkable cancellations that often occur in scattering amplitudes calculation, cf. \cite{Parke}.